azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 ## Deploying AKS
 We will begin by deploying Kubernetes using [*Azure Container Service (AKS)*](https://azure.microsoft.com/en-us/services/container-service/) (for the rest of the document we will simply refer to it as AKS)

-**💬 Note.** At the time of writing (Mar 2018) AKS is in preview and the only regions where AKS can be deployed are: **westeurope, westus2, eastus, centralus, canadacentral** & **canadaeast**
+**💬 Note.** At the time of writing (Mar 2018) AKS is in preview and the only Azure regions where AKS can be deployed are:
+- westeurope
+- eastus
+- centralus
+- canadacentral
+- canadaeast

 > Pick a location and use it for everything you create in this lab.
-We will use **westeurope**, but you can use one of the other regions listed above if you wish
+We will use **westeurope**, but you can use one of the other regions listed above if you wish.
+If using an Azure Pass or Internal Use subscription, you might be limited to westeurope and eastus

 Using the Azure CLI creating an AKS cluster is easy.
 First create a resource group:
 ```